Today I’m going to show you how to build your email list (FAST).

 Instead of using Qualaroo to poll their visitors, they had the tool encourage people to sign up to their email newsletter:

 In fact, they set it up so you can literally subscribe directly through the Qualaroo form!

 This Qualaroo form pushed their signups from a sad 1-2/day…

 …to a respectable 12-15/day without making any other changes to that page.

 3. Optimize This Often-Ignored Page and Increase Your List By Up To 25%

 I’ve got good news and bad news…

 First, the bad news:

-If people double opt-in to join your list, up to 25% of your subscribers may be falling through the cracks.
+If you make people double opt-in to join your list, up to 25% of your subscribers may be falling through the cracks.